-The hardware id is usually unique for branded PC but may not be unique for no name or self assembled PC.
-VMWare defines a BIOS serial number that is unique, yielding to valid hardware id.
+The derived hardware identifier is usually unique for branded PCs but it may not be unique for no name or self-assembled PC.
+In the case of devices being virtual machines, VMWare defines a BIOS serial number that is unique and thus yields a valid hardware id.

-The Windows SID (S) is the Windows security identifier of the Windows operating system.
+The Machine SID of a Windows device is the Security Identifier of the Windows operating system.
 The SID is generated during the Windows installation process and is supposed to be globally unique.
-However if Windows is installed using a cloned image which has not been carefully crafted using sysprep, the SID may not been unique.
-Experience shows that SID are rarely unique in corporate network and they appear in bunches of 10 to 50 machines.
+However if Windows is installed using a cloned image which has not been carefully crafted using sysprep, the SID may not be unique.
+Experience shows that SIDs are rarely unique within corporate network and they appear in bunches of 10 to 50 machines.